Guidelines for evaluators

 Is the source of the data clear?

-Is the necessary data made as widely available as reasonably possible (if applicable)?
-Ideally, cleaned data should be clearly labeled and explained.
+Is the data made as available as is reasonably possible?
+If so, is it clearly labeled and explained??

 Consistency